 Pyramid shows how knowledge should be distributed.

 My combined experience as manager/trainer/consultant shows, that people are frequently sceptic about the value of foundation level course as they remember some trainings with many slides of theory and no practical assignment.
 People start to think about any foundation level course with the same predetermination and expect long, boring course.
 But it doesn’t need to be.

 Foundation level course of anything in my view should be short with practical parts, with not so complex exam.

 - Length of foundation level course should be either 1 day 60%/40% or 2 days 40%/60% (where percent is split between theory and exercises)

-- Exam should be simple only to identify outliers – people who missed the key points of training
+- The exam should be simple only to identify outliers – people who missed the key points of training

-More advanced trainings are targeted to people who will use the theory right after the training and where more complexity and more advanced exercises are natural, exam should be more difficult where theory and quality of candidate work on the course should be reflected in exam result evaluation.
+More advanced trainings are targeted to people who will use the theory right after the training and where more complex and more advanced exercises are natural, the exam should be more difficult where theory and quality of candidate work on the course should be reflected in exam result evaluation.

 - 1 day overview for everyone in IT – IT Quality Index Foundation

-- 1 day course about measurement of overall IT quality – IT Quality Expert
+- 1 day course about the measurement of overall IT quality – IT Quality Expert